qianlou/qianlou.github.io/_pages/about.md

 * August 26, 2019. one paper accepted to ASPDAC 2020.
 * June 10, 2019. one paper accepted to ICML 2019 workshop.
 * November 10, 2018.
 One paper accepted to DATE 2019.
 * Septemper 3, 2018.
-One paper accepted to CAL.
+One paper accepted to Computer Architecture Letter (CAL 2018).
 * July 3, 2018.
 One paper accepted to ICCAD 2018 as the best paper nominee.